ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 *   27: The Payload fetcher in this example is the client of the Firmware Update API.

-*   28: The payload fetcher requests the processing of the SUIT manifest, and handles requests to fetch additional payloads.
+*   28: The payload fetcher requests the processing of the SUIT Installation Procedure command sequences, and handles requests to fetch additional payloads.

     The flow here is the same as the payload fetching phase that can follow the call to ``psa_fwu_install()`` for components that do not require a reboot.
 See steps 24 - 26 in `Figure 4 <fig-no-reboot_>`_.

-*   40: After the installation processing completes, the Payload fetcher returns control to the Installer, which can restart the system to finally execute the updated firmware.
+*   40: After the Installation Procedure completes, the Payload fetcher returns control to the Installer, which can restart the system to load and execute the updated firmware.

 Errors
 ~~~~~~